Roasted butternut squash soup with crispy bacon and tangy goat cheese.

 - Ladle soup into individual bowls and top with a sprinkle of goat cheese, a handful of the bacon you cooked at the beginning of the recipe, and a sprig of parsley.
 Serve immediately and enjoy!

 I roast a butternut squash every few weeks, puree it, and keep it in the fridge to use as needed for recipes like these!
-I love having roasted squash on demand for soups, risotto, and pasta sauces.
+I love having roasted squash on demand for soups, butternut squash risotto, and butternut squash mac and cheese.
 To make your own puree, halve a large butternut squash and scoop out the seeds.
 Place cut-side down on a baking sheet and bake at 400 for 30-45 minutes or until squash is easily pierced with a fork.
 Let cool, then scrape roasted squash into the bowl of a food processor and give it a good whirl to blend it into a puree.
 Store in the fridge for up to a week and use as needed for recipes like this one!

 You can use uncooked butternut squash in this recipe if you like - you will just have to extend the cooking time so that the squash cooks through while it simmers in the stock in step 6.